Intrapersonal Dynamics

 Loneliness

-Loneliness is the absence of genuine connection: the sense that no one truly knows you, that your inner world remains unknown to others, that you’re navigating life without meaningful company.
+Loneliness is the apparent absence of genuine connection.
+It is the sense that no one truly knows you, that your inner world remains unknown to others, that you’re navigating life without meaningful company.
 Proximity or frequency of contact do not solve it.
-You can talk to dozens of people and still feel lonely if none of those interactions touch anything real.
-Loneliness persists when relationships exist but intimacy doesn’t.
+You can talk to dozens of people and still feel lonely if none of those interactions provide anything intimate.
+Loneliness persists in relationships where intimacy doesn’t.

 It’s not always obvious what’s missing or how to fix loneliness.
 You might have many people who care about you in some capacity and still feel disconnected.
-The problem isn’t necessarily that you’re alone, it’s that you’re not known.
+The problem isn’t necessarily that you’re alone, it’s that you don’t feel known.

 Purpose